aircode/ark-survival-ascended-linux-container-image/README.md

 # ARK: Survival Ascended - Dedicated Linux Server - Docker Image
-->FORK FROM MANUELS GREAT WORK THX
+-> FORK FROM MANUELS GREAT WORK THX i like to adress here some future updates.

 Only add my Cluster functionality here and forked for my self as an education lection.